 The programs are actually year-long and the exchange design has been in the works for months prior to the student’s arrival.
 The design is based on previous years’ experience and World Learning pedagogy.
 Many workshops have curriculum already developed.
 Leaders will be given curriculum and asked to update it to the students’ context and their particular skills.
-The program manager will review the different pieces and is responsible for overall curriculum flow.
-The Leaders will be teaching constantly on the program, in between and during workshops.
-They are closest to the student’s and their experience and will be able to advocate for and shape any changes in approach throughout the week collaboratively with the team.
+The full-time program team will review the different pieces and is responsible for overall curriculum flow.
+The leaders will be teaching constantly on the program, in between and during workshops.
+They are closest to the students and their experience and will be able to advocate for and shape any changes in approach throughout the week collaboratively with the team.

-You will have between two and three chunks of time off per segment that are coordinated with the rest of team.
-We are responsible for the students 24/7 and will trade off evening bed checks.
+During the orientation and synthesis segments, leaders have between two and three chunks of time off per segment that are coordinated with the rest of team.
+The team is responsible for the students 24/7 and will trade off evening bed checks and morning wake-ups.
 You will be working between 15- and 18-hour days.
-During those working hours your responsibility level will vary depending on how many workshops you are leading and how the team chooses split tasks including following up with individual students.
+During those working hours your responsibility level will vary depending on how many workshops you are leading and how the team chooses to split tasks, including following up with individual students.

-How long has the program been in process before the temp staff join?
+How long has the program been in process before the temporary leaders join?
 What happens after?

 Do I have to speak the language of the students?

 No, our programs are conducted in English and students are encouraged to speak it as much as possible to get the added benefit of language immersion. *IYLEP Arabic requires applicants to have Arabic language skills.
 Interpretation and translation skills are highly preferred.